 Drama lends itself well to all areas of the language curriculum.
 There is a misconception that Drama and Theatre are the same thing and that scripts and plays are the end goal of the Dramatic Arts curriculum.
 However, there are many ways in which to incorporate Dramatic Arts activities into the daily language curriculum and you don’t ever have to mount a full scale production.
 Drama doesn’t have to be scary.

 One of the best resources that I recommend to Teachers who have Dramatic Arts Anxiety is the DramaNotebook website.
 It has all of the Drama games you will ever need all in one place and is especially handy for Occasional Teachers for transition times.
 In addition, it has poems and scripts that you can access from 2 parts up to 30 parts.
-All grade levels are represented and the best part is; it is absolutely free so long as you sign up with an email.
+There is a sign up for a cost, but there is also many free items including 40 drama games for teachers.

 Another great Canadian source for drama lessons is Larry Swartz.
 He is an Educational Consultant, author, speaker and Dramatic Arts specialist.
 His book, “Dramathemes” is in it’s 3rd edition and is used in many Education Faculties in Ontario.
 It not only provides “activities” but it creates units that are easily integrated into the language curriculum.